cyber-dojo-retired/runner-stateful/README.md

   * { "status":false  } -> image_name has not been pulled

 # pull
-Tells the runner-server to pull the given image.
+Tells the runner-service to pull the given image.
 - parameters
   * image_name, eg 'cyberdojofoundation/gcc_assert'
 - returns